fesper-s/TicTacToe-C/README.md

-# Tic-tac-toe in C
+# Tic-tac-toe in C - ❌⭕️
-I tried to make a tic-tac-toe program in C by myself (only).
+I made a tic-tac-toe program in C just by myself.

 ## How to use
 ### Clone